wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.3 =
+- (30 Nov 2009) - Fix to be compatible with other plugins that also use the Maxmind Geolocation Database.

 = 1.2.9 =
 - (10 Nov 2009) - Fix potential admin permissions problem.
 - Stability fix for missing spiders.txt could cause fatal error message.